**Updated April 2023**

 That seems pretty straightforward, right?
-I know there’s a lot on that list, but the good news is, once you book your wedding venue, the rest of the details fall into place.
+I know there’s a lot on that list, but the good news is, once you book your wedding venue, the rest of the details pretty much fall into place.
 So I guess that’s where we should head next.

 Finding a Destination Wedding Venue

 Booking your destination wedding venue is one of the most difficult decisions you’ll have to make during the wedding planning process.
-There are hundreds of options, and they’ll all bombard you with information.
+There are hundreds of options, and they will all bombard you with information.
 Not to mention the different pricing lists with every type of package you can imagine.
 So how do you know which is the best?

 That being said, it can be tempting to book your wedding at an all-inclusive resort in Punta Cana.
 They offer more one-size-fits-all wedding packages.

 Instead of piecing together the different elements of your wedding day, as you would do at an outside venue, you’ll select from a list of wedding packages, with one set price, that already has “everything” included.